Shohei Ohtani hits 2-run homer in first exhibition game with Los Angeles Dodgers

 Ohtani was hitless in his first two plate appearances, striking out on four pitches in the first inning and hitting a hard grounder into a double play in the third.

-Ohtani received a standing ovation before his first at-bat at Camelback Ranch, where dozens of fans wore Ohtani's No. 17 jersey and cheered his every move.
+The two-time Most Valuable Player received a standing ovation before his first at-bat at Camelback Ranch, where dozens of fans wore his No. 17 jersey and cheered his every move.
 The Dodgers — already one of MLB's premier franchises — have become even more popular after spending more than $1 billion to sign Ohtani and fellow Japanese pitcher Yoshinobu Yamamoto.

 Yamamoto is expected to make his spring training debut on Wednesday.

-Ohtani’s first full swing in a game for the Los Angeles Dodgers wasn’t exactly one of the memories.
-He missed the ball, his helmet tumbled off his head and it took a few seconds for the Japanese star to gather himself before returning to the batter’s box.
+Ohtani’s first full swing on Tuesday wasn’t exactly one of the memories.
+He missed the ball, his helmet tumbled off his head and it took a few seconds to gather himself before returning to the batter’s box.

-But he corrected that momentary awkwardness in a hurry, showing the power that made him a 44-homer man last season.
+But he corrected that momentary awkwardness in a hurry, showing the power that's helped him hit 124 homers over the past three seasons.
 The crowd roared when Ohtani connected and the cheers grew louder as the ball slowly drifted over the left-field wall.

+“I thought I hit it a little too high, but maybe the Arizona weather factored in a little,” Ohtani said.

 Ohtani was in the second spot of the lineup against the Chicago White Sox, sandwiched between leadoff hitter Mookie Betts and Freddie Freeman.